How to Answer 'Why Consulting?': Firm-Specific Answers for McKinsey, BCG, and Bain (2026)

 Why the Generic Answers Never Work

 "I love problem-solving."
-Every applicant says this.
-More critically, you can solve problems in dozens of careers — finance, product management, research, entrepreneurship, engineering.
-This answer does not explain why consulting is specifically the right vehicle.
-The follow-up question — "What kind of problem-solving, specifically?" — exposes the emptiness immediately.
+You can solve problems in dozens of careers.
+This does not explain why consulting specifically.
+The follow-up — "What kind of problem-solving?" — exposes the emptiness immediately.

 "The learning curve is steep."
-This describes the difficulty of consulting, not the reason to choose it.
-It also has a built-in trap: the interviewer will ask "What happens when the curve flattens?"
-Most candidates have no answer because they chose consulting for the steep part, not for what comes after.
+This describes difficulty, not reason to choose.
+The built-in trap: "What happens when the curve flattens?"
+Most candidates have no answer.

 "I've always wanted to be a consultant."
-This forfeits the most powerful part of the answer — the "why now" argument that connects your specific professional history to consulting as the logical next step.
-It also invites an uncomfortable follow-up: "Why didn't you pursue it sooner?"
+This forfeits the "why now" argument and invites: "Why didn't you pursue it sooner?"

-What these answers share: they describe features of consulting rather than making the argument that consulting is right for you specifically.
+All four answers describe features of consulting rather than making the argument that consulting is right for you specifically.

 Why McKinsey: What They Want to Hear

-McKinsey evaluates "why consulting" through the lens of their values: analytical rigor, global ambition, and access to the highest levels of organizational decision-making.
-McKinsey interviewers are specifically trained to probe for whether a candidate genuinely understands what makes McKinsey different from BCG or Bain — and generic answers that praise "McKinsey's reputation" without substance are spotted immediately.
-McKinsey's official evaluation framework names four dimensions: personal impact, entrepreneurial drive, inclusive leadership, and problem solving.
+McKinsey evaluates "why consulting" through analytical rigor, global ambition, and decision-making access.
+Their official evaluation framework scores four dimensions: personal impact, entrepreneurial drive, inclusive leadership, and problem solving.
 Your "why consulting" answer is the first signal on personal impact and entrepreneurial drive.

 What resonates at McKinsey: